Your selected home loans

 Browse all home loans in Mozo's comparison database.

-First-home buyer loans technically aren’t a real thing – it’s a bit of a misnomer.
-But certain lenders and banks can offer discounted interest rates and fees, or sign-up incentives tailored to first-time buyers.
+First home buyer loans technically aren’t a real thing, but certain lenders can offer discounted interest rates and fees, or sign-up incentives tailored to first-time buyers.

 However, in most cases, you’ll be offered the same home loans as those who already own property.